 - Gave us false information or withhold information to obtain your home.

-You are guilty of housing fraud.
-If this is the case, not only will you lose the home but we will take legal action against you that could lead to a fine or imprisonment.
+If this is the case, you will lose the home and we will take legal action against you that could lead to a fine or imprisonment.

 Anyone can apply to be included on the Bristol Housing Register.